 The artist invoice template is for any type of creative work such as a painter, graphic designer, music lyricist or vocalist, or any craft that was created with the intention of being art.
 The invoice should be given to the client at the time the art is complete and should not change possession until the invoice is paid in full.
 The artist should include all materials and their cost in addition to their labor efforts on a per hour basis.
 If the artist decides to transfer possession of the art before payment is made the invoice should require that payment be made within thirty (30) days.

-How to Write in Adobe PDF & Microsoft Word
+How to Write in PDF & Word

 1 – Gain Access To The PDF Version Of This Invoice